🧬

 Common inquiries about the breed

-Is the Cane Corso suitable for apartment living?
+Is the Cane Corso suitable for first-time owners?

-While they can adapt, they require significant daily exercise and mental stimulation to prevent destructive behavior.
+They require significant daily physical activity and mental stimulation to remain balanced.

 Do they get along with other pets?